iwdgo/htmlutils/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/v6ce70t0jmqgehpw?svg=true)](https://ci.appveyor.com/project/iWdGo/htmlutils)
 ![Build status](https://github.com/iwdgo/htmlutils/workflows/Go/badge.svg)

-# Exploring html.Node trees
+# Exploring HTML structure

-html.Node trees as parsed using [golang.org/x/net/html](https://godoc.org/golang.org/x/net/html).
+HTML is parsed using [golang.org/x/net/html](https://godoc.org/golang.org/x/net/html) which produces a tree.

-The module provides basic functionality to compare HTML tags or html.Node and their trees.
+The module provides basic functionality to compare HTML tags or nodes and their trees.
 The search of an HTML tag using a *node.HTML type ignores pointers.
 It always returns the first match.
 By ignoring some properties, tags `<button>` are easy to count.
 Text value of a tag (title, error message,...) can be checked.